PanchoBateman/DutchwindmillGraphs/README.md

 # ComputeDWMGraphsJCF
-Matlab function which computes the Jordan Canonical Form and the transformation matrices for any Directed Dutch windmill graph.
+Matlab function which computes the Jordan Canonical Form and the transformation matrices for any Directed Dutch windmill graph of eta cycles of kappa nodes plus a common vertex.
 Syntax : [A,L,J,P,eta, kappa,nb_jordan,sizejordan,coljordan]=ComputeDWMGraphsJCF
 Type help ComputeDWMGraphsJCF to obtain the description of the variables